aevilla160/hpc_docs/docs/hpc_training.md

 ```
 The name of the sample job script shown above is `javajob.bat`.
 This file is of Batch script file type.
 Users can also use `.sub` files to submit jobs.

-### submit a Java job <!-- {docsify-ignore} -->
+### Submit a Java Job <!-- {docsify-ignore} -->
-you can submit the Job using 'Sbatch [Name of Job submission file]'
+You can submit a job using `sbatch [Name of Job submission file]`
 >Use 'squeue --me' to find key information about the job's state currently.
 If there is no information being presented then the job is finished.

 Let's take a look at the results of the job.
-If the job was successful you will get two new files under your current directory.
-There will now be a `Filename.class` & `Filename.qlog`.
+If the job was successful you will get two new files under your current directory:
+1.  `Filename.class`

-> The `.class` file is created automatically when we run the job if there is no pre-existing class file being used to run the Java script.
-In the automatically created `.class` file there is only computer-readable information so we can leave this file alone.
+	The `.class` file is created automatically by Java if it detects no pre-existing class file.
+This file contains content that is computer only readable.
+2.  `Filename.qlog`

-The more important file is the `.qlog` file which will be holding the produced output of the Java script.
-For example, the `.qlog` file will be holding "Hello World!" which was being produced by our sample Java script.
-It is important to note that if the anticipated output is NOT produced the `.qlog` file will also hold the java errors, if any, that were produced.
+	The produced output of the Java script will be in the `.qlog` file.
+For example, the `.qlog` file will store "Hello World!" which was produced by our sample Java program.
+Errors produced by the program or SLURM will also be stored in our `.qlog` file.

 This concludes the Java Practice Section!